-Naturfreunde, an Oakland German-American group.
+We stopped by the Naturfreunde, an Oakland German-American group.
 It started back in the 1920s as a strictly German speaking club, but now is open to all who support nature and Austrian-German-Swiss culture.
 Nearby we got our first glorious view, looking over Oakland from above Holy Dames University.

 Further up Butters, we heard from Dolores, who is both a frequent OUP walk participant and a member of the Butters Canyon Conservancy that has been working since 2001 to preserve Butters Canyon and the local Peralta Creek watershed.
 With the exception of a couple of "pumpkin teeth" still sticking out, most of the canyon has now been preserved either through acquisition or conservation easements.
 The group is now working to remove invasive plants and help mitigate fire danger.